Skip to main content

 Technical Analysis

-CVE-2025-49936 is a DOM-based Cross-site Scripting (XSS) vulnerability identified in the WoodMart WordPress theme developed by xtemos, affecting versions prior to 8.3.2.
-The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows malicious actors to inject and execute arbitrary JavaScript code within the context of the victim's browser.
-This type of XSS is client-side and occurs when the application processes untrusted input in the Document Object Model (DOM) without adequate sanitization or encoding.
-The vulnerability requires an attacker to have low privileges (PR:L) and necessitates user interaction (UI:R), such as clicking a crafted link or visiting a malicious page.
-The CVSS vector indicates network attack vector (AV:N), low attack complexity (AC:L), and a scope change (S:C), meaning the vulnerability can impact resources beyond the initially vulnerable component.
-The impact includes partial loss of confidentiality, integrity, and availability, as attackers may steal session tokens, manipulate page content, or perform actions on behalf of the user.
-Although no known exploits are currently reported in the wild, the widespread use of WoodMart in e-commerce and business websites increases the risk of targeted attacks.
-The vulnerability was reserved in June 2025 and published in October 2025, but no official patches or exploit code links are provided in the data.
-Organizations using WoodMart should verify their version and update to 8.3.2 or later once available.
-Additionally, they should implement security controls such as Content Security Policy (CSP) headers and input validation to mitigate exploitation.
+CVE-2025-49936 is a DOM-based Cross-site Scripting (XSS) vulnerability found in the xtemos WoodMart theme, affecting all versions before 8.3.2.
+The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows malicious scripts to be injected and executed within the victim's browser environment.
+This type of XSS is client-side, meaning the attack payload is executed in the Document Object Model (DOM) without necessarily involving server-side script injection.
+The vulnerability requires an attacker to have at least low privileges (PR:L) and user interaction (UI:R), such as tricking a user into clicking a crafted link or visiting a malicious page.
+The CVSS vector indicates network attack vector (AV:N), low attack complexity (AC:L), and scope change (S:C), meaning the attack can affect resources beyond the initially vulnerable component.
+The impact includes partial loss of confidentiality, integrity, and availability (C:L/I:L/A:L), potentially allowing attackers to steal session tokens, manipulate page content, or perform actions on behalf of the user.
+No known exploits have been reported in the wild yet, but the vulnerability is publicly disclosed and should be addressed promptly.
+The lack of official patches linked in the provided data suggests that organizations should monitor vendor updates closely and apply patches once available.
+Additionally, implementing robust input validation, output encoding, and Content Security Policies can reduce exploitation risk.

 Potential Impact